 A solitary cutaneous neurofibroma is a common nerve-sheath tumour.
 It presents as a skin-coloured, soft-to-firm papule or nodule with a smooth surface.
 Characteristically, pressing on the lesion with a finger causes it to fold in so that the outer surface becomes an inner one, a manoeuvre called "buttonhole invagination".

 Neurofibroma is usually diagnosed in young adults.
 As neurofibromas persist, they may also be diagnosed in older or younger people.
 It is equally prevalent in both sexes.

 No definitive risk factors have been identified for solitary neurofibroma, which is not inherited.

 The cause of solitary neurofibroma is unknown.

-Solitary neurofibroma usually arises in second or third decade of life and is located on skin of head and neck, trunk or proximal limbs.
+Solitary neurofibroma usually arises in second or third decade of life and will be located on the skin of the head and neck, trunk or proximal limbs.
 Characteristics are:

 Unlike neurofibromatosis, any concern about solitary neurofibroma is purely cosmetic.

 Solitary neurofibroma is a benign tumour and rarely requires any treatment.
 If there is discomfort, diagnostic uncertainty, or cosmetic concern, it can be surgically excised.

 © 2019 DermNet New Zealand Trust.